 I’ve been trying to get into that!
 I feel like I kill anything I bring into my house that’s green!

 I'm trying!
 I mean, I have murdered my fair share of plants. [laughs] Start with a snake plant or a ZZ plant.
-I won't say they're indestructible because I haven't killed the ZZ plant yet, but I have killed snake plant.
+I won't say they're indestructible because I haven't killed the ZZ plant yet, but I have killed a snake plant.
 People have a tendency to overwater, so I suggest an easy plant.
 I have about 30-plus houseplants now.

 Some of Diana's favorite plants: (Back row L-R) Futura Superba Snake Plant and Stromanthe Triostar.
 (Front row L-R) White Jewel Dracaena, Calathea Rattlesnake and Marisela Prayer Plant